-- Copying part or all of someone else's work and presenting it as their own. - Using material directly from books, journals, CDs or the internet without giving its source. - Building on someone else's ideas without giving their source. - Buying, stealing or borrowing someone else's work and presenting it as their own. - Submitting work that someone else, like a parent, coach or subject expert, substantially contributed. - Using someone else's words, ideas, designs or work in projects and performance tasks without giving their source. - Paying someone to write or prepare material. - Breaching school exam rules. - Cheating in an HSC exam. - Using non-approved aids in an assessment task. - Giving false reasons for not handing in work by the due date. - Helping another student to engage in malpractice.
+- Copying part or all of someone else's work and presenting it as their own. - Using material directly from books, journals, CDs or the internet without giving its source. - Using AI software in a response - Building on someone else's ideas without giving their source. - Buying, stealing or borrowing someone else's work and presenting it as their own. - Submitting work that someone else, like a parent, coach or subject expert, substantially contributed. - Using someone else's words, ideas, designs or work in projects and performance tasks without giving their source. - Paying someone to write or prepare material. - Breaching school exam rules. - Cheating in an HSC exam. - Using non-approved aids in an assessment task. - Giving false reasons for not handing in work by the due date. - Helping another student to engage in malpractice.

-Where the teacher responsible for a task has reason to suspect malpractice, this will be brought to the attention of the relevant Faculty Head Teacher, and notified immediately to the Head Teacher Stage 6.
+Where the teacher responsible for a task has reason to suspect malpractice, this will be brought to the attention of the relevant Faculty Head Teacher and notified immediately to the Head Teacher Stage 6.
 The Head Teacher Stage 6 will establish a committee to review any cases of suspected malpractice and determine the appropriate action should malpractice be proven.
+It is the responsibility of the student to prove that the work is entirely their own.

 Should the student wish to appeal this decision, they must submit this in writing to the Head Teacher Stage 6 within two school days of the decision being taken (see Procedures for an Assessment Appeal Application, p.24 and Assessment Task Appeal Application Form).
 Malpractice in school-based assessment is a serious offence.
 If malpractice is proven, a zero mark may be awarded.
 In cases of proven malpractice in HSC assessment tasks, all schools are required to register this information with NESA.